Vulnerable Sector Searches

 The employer or volunteer agency is responsible for determining your eligibility with their organization.

-Are vulnerable sector verifications performed for adoptive parents?
+Are vulnerable sector searches performed for adoptive parents?

 Please visit police information checks for adoptions for more information.

-Can a Vulnerable Sector Verification be conducted for a country other than Canada?
+Can a vulnerable sector search be conducted for a country other than Canada?

-No, vulnerable sector verifications apply to Canadian organizations only.
+No, vulnerable sector searches apply to Canadian organizations only.
 For a country other than Canada, contact the organization to determine their requirements, and then call the country's embassy in Canada.

 CALL YOUR LOCAL POLICE